dimag25/laptop_monitor_py/README.md

 ### COLLECTED DATA:
   - Specific Services memory/cpu usage ( `SERVICES` List in `Consts.py` )
+  Example : `SERVICES = ['chrome.exe', 'python.exe']`
-    It is important to limit to specific services measure , to prevent heavy usage of all running services check, most important metrics are cpu and memory per service.
+    It is important to limit to specific services measure , Ive chosen chrome and python services because Im using them a lot.
+    (To prevent heavy usage of all running services check.)
+    I think most important metrics are cpu and memory usage per service, to measure real behaviour of each service and how much the service using cpu/memory of all system.

-  - OS System Important Metrics:
+  - OS System Important Metrics to check entire System:
-      - CPU usage: Check total cpu usage.
+      - CPU : Check total cpu usage.
-      - Memory usage: Total memory and memory usage percentage.
+      - Memory : Total ram memory and memory usage percentage.
       - Disk usage: Total disk space and disk usage percentage.
       - Network activity: Bytes sent and received.